nsa1im/Food-Order-System/README.md

 git clone {https git link} {folder name}
 ## 2. Get into the directory of the project
 cd {folder name}
-## 3. Run the following command:
+## 3. Install the required modules using the following command:
+npm install
+## 4. Run the following command to start the server:
 node server.js
-## 4. Open your browser and paste the following URL:
+## 5. Open your browser and paste the following URL:
 http://localhost:4000/